ucam-department-of-psychiatry/crate/docs/source/website_using/archive.rst

   that take much time to create).
 See :func:`crate_anon.crateweb.research.views.archive_template`.

+Not done:

-.. todo:: archive: consider Windows authentication to Django
+- consider Windows authentication to Django

-.. todo:: optional launch page for archive (e.g. allowing JSON POST for patient ID)
+- optional launch page for archive (e.g. allowing JSON POST for patient ID)